 Sun damage protection

 Chemicals contained in rice have been shown to help protect the skin against the sun’s rays.
-A 2016 study showed that it was an effective sunscreen when combined with other plant extracts.

 There are several different ways to prepare rice water.
 They all require thorough rinsing of the rice before working with it.
 Most say that the type of rice you use doesn’t matter.